From farm to face as Global Bioenergies turns waste to make-up

-Sustainable BusinessFrom farm to face as Global Bioenergies turns waste to make-up

-French biotech firm Global Bioenergies (ALGBE.PA) launched a new brand of make-up on Tuesday, with long-lasting products made from sugar beet residues rather than petrochemicals.
+PARIS (Reuters) - French biotech firm Global Bioenergies launched a new brand of make-up on Tuesday, with long-lasting products made from sugar beet residues rather than petrochemicals.

-With backing from French cosmetics giant L'Oreal (OREP.PA), Global Bioenergies is betting on growing interest in natural alternatives to synthetic substances for make-up products.
+With backing from French cosmetics giant L’Oreal, Global Bioenergies is betting on growing interest in natural alternatives to synthetic substances for make-up products.

 The French firm has developed a process which turns residues chiefly, from sugar beet and some wood sugar, into isododecane which is the main ingredient in long-lasting make-up products, such as waterproof mascaras or long-lasting liquid lipsticks.